 Either as a result of wear or due to injury or disease, the cartilage and other tissues in the joint can deteriorate resulting in osteoarthritis, a degenerative joint disease that causes increasing stiffness and pain that can eventually limit what you are able to do on a daily basis.

 As the most common form of arthritis, 7.3 million people in England have sought treatment for osteoarthritis – 33% of the entire population aged over 45.

 Osteoarthritis can affect any joint in the body, but the most common are the hands and the weight-bearing joints in the hips and knees.

 Prevention rather than cure

-Age is a common factor in developing osteoarthritis, however there are a number of other factors that can effect joint health such as:
+Age is a common factor in developing osteoarthritis.
+However, there are a number of other factors that can effect joint health including:

 Early intervention is key